alphagov/govuk-frontend/src/components/date-input/README.md

 <td class="govuk-table__cell ">No</td>

 <td class="govuk-table__cell ">Optional item-specific id.
-If provided, it will be used instead of the generated.</td>
+If provided, it will be used instead of the generated id.</td>

 </tr>